colalb1/Interest-Rate-Forecasting/README.md

 $$dr(t) = \kappa(\theta - r(t))dt + \sigma dW(t)$$

 where $r(0) = r_0$.
-This is an Ornstein-Uhlenbeck process with constant coefficients under a risk-neutral measure, meaning this describes a [Gauss-Markov](https://en.wikipedia.org/wiki/Gauss%E2%80%93Markov_process) process (stationary process based on the normal distribution) describing a variable that tends to revert to some mean ($\theta$) over time given assets follow [risk-neutral pricing](https://en.wikipedia.org/wiki/Risk-neutral_measure) principles.
+This is an Ornstein-Uhlenbeck process with constant coefficients under a risk-neutral measure, meaning this describes a [Gauss-Markov](https://en.wikipedia.org/wiki/Gauss%E2%80%93Markov_process) process (stationary process based on the normal distribution) of a variable that tends to revert to some mean ($\theta$) over time given assets follow [risk-neutral pricing](https://en.wikipedia.org/wiki/Risk-neutral_measure) principles.
 The variables are assumed to be constant; this is unrealistic, but this is a basic model.
 The variables are defined as follows:

 * $\kappa > 0$ is the reversion rate (how fast the process reverts to the mean)
 * $\theta$ is the long-term mean to which the process reverts